The Tale of Custard the Dragon: Synopsis

 The poem opens with the introduction of Belinda and her company of pets: Ink (the kitten), Blink (the mouse), Mustard (the dog) and Custard (the cowardly dragon).
-Everyone in the house is very fond of bragging and boasting about their bravery, except for Custard.
-Despite his pretty frightening looks, the dragon cries for a nice safe cage and gets tickled mercilessly.
-His inmates take it for granted that he is a coward and makes him the butt of ridicule, also calling him Percival as he is weak and this poem includes a lot irony as the fierce looking dragon is weak and scared unlike story book dragons that are fierce and powerful.
+Everyone is fond of bragging and boasting about their bravery, except Custard.
+Despite his frightening looks, the dragon cries for a nice safe cage and gets tickled mercilessly.
+His inmates take it for granted that he is a coward and makes him the butt of ridicule, calling him Percival.
+The poem has an ironic tone, as the fierce-looking dragon is weak and scared—unlike threatening storybook dragons.

-All of a sudden, a pirate breaks into the house with pistols in his hands.
-Panic-stricken, everyone flees from the scene.
-However, the seemingly coward dragon chases at the pirate and devours him.
-Thus, he proves himself as the bravest of all and everyone feels obliged to him.

-Now, as the danger is over, everyone again goes about blowing his own trumpet as before and Custard keeps asking for a nice safe cage.
+Suddenly, a pirate holding pistols breaks into the house.
+Panic-stricken, everyone flees except Custard, who chases the pirate and devours him, proving himself the bravest of all.
+The others now feel obliged to him.
+Once the danger is over, however, everyone resumes blowing his own horn, while Custard keeps asking for a nice safe cage.